No B.S. Time Management for Entrepreneurs

 Productivity is an inside-out game.
 If you don't have your "inner game" or the will to be productive, even with all productivity tools in the world in your hand, you can still be very unproductive.

-Dan tells that you can create a state of mind that best facilitates achieving peak productivity by mastering certain Psycho-Cybernetics techniques.
-One technique requires that you become facile at stopping, storing, and cleaning the problem in your mind to direct 100% of your mental powers to one matter at a time.
+Dan says that you can create a state of mind that best facilitates achieving peak productivity by mastering certain Psycho-Cybernetics techniques.
+For example, one technique requires that you become facile at stopping, storing, and cleaning the problem in your mind to direct 100% of your mental powers to one matter at a time.

 You can also rely on environment design to be more productive (James Clear also wrote about this).
-You can surround yourself with objects that activate good psychological triggers, for example, having in your room pictures and artifacts which remind you of wealth.
+You can surround yourself with objects that activate good psychological triggers, such as having in your room pictures and artifacts that remind you of wealth.
 You can also create a space functional for you to perform your job without the need to fetch something every minute.

 People think they're entitled to something, like free medical care, but the only thing everybody must be entitled to is opportunity.
 When people think they're entitled to something and live theirs lives with the alibi-itis ("I'd do that if..."), they prefer keeping that alibis than achieving something.
 As Eric Hoffer wrote: "There are many who find a good alibi far more attractive than an achievement".

 I say: No one is good at making excuses is good at making money.
 The skills are mutually exclusive.

 Identify and write down the three most important and valuable things you can do to foster success in your business.
 Then, put them in practice every single day.